slnsw/dxlab-virtuoso/README.md

 The Library has digitised [hundreds of rare Australian sheet music](https://collection.sl.nsw.gov.au/search?search=digitised%20for%20the%20MusicAustralia%20project) from the 19th century.
 While you can see every detail in the collection image viewer, without a music background, most people won't know what the sheet music sounds like.

-VirtuOSO lets you listen and interactive with some of these songs in the browser.
+Virtuoso lets you listen and interact with some of these songs in the browser.
 The transcription process is laborious and complex, so we only have 6 songs for now.
 Hopefully we'll add more songs in the future.

 ## Approach

 Traditional sheet music notation is the most popular way to represent music.
-However, there are other ways to describe music such as tablature, dot notation and xxxx.
+However, there are other ways to describe music such as tablature and cypher notation.

-To get the sheet music to display on the screen, we first transcribed the songs into [ABC notation](https://en.wikipedia.org/wiki/ABC_notation).
+To display the sheet music on screen, we first transcribed the songs into [ABC notation](https://en.wikipedia.org/wiki/ABC_notation).
 Although text-based, this type of notation was powerful enough for us to transcribe a wide selection of the Library's sheet music collection.

-> Example ABC notation

 The notation and song metadata can be found in `lib/songs.ts`.

 We then used [ABC JS](https://github.com/paulrosen/abcjs) to render the sheet music as SVG elements in the browser.
 This is an incredible open source project that has been developed for many years.
-It would not have been possible to create VirtuOSO with it.
+It would not have been possible to create Virtuoso with it.

 ## Audio